 \section{Introduction}

-The seminal paper \cite{szegedy2013intriguing} was among the first to highlight a key vulnerability of state-of-the-art network architectures like {\rm GoogLeNet}, that adding small imperceptible adversarial noise to {\it test data} can dramatically impact the performance of the network.
-In these cases despite the vulnerability of the predictive models to the distorted input, human observers are still able to correctly classify this adversarially corrupted data.
+The seminal paper by \citet{szegedy2013intriguing} was among the first to highlight a key vulnerability in state-of-the-art neural network architectures such as GoogLeNet, that adding small imperceptible adversarial noise to test data can dramatically impact the performance of the network.
+In these cases, despite the vulnerability of the predictive models to the distorted input, human observers are still able to correctly classify adversarially corrupted data.

-In the last few years, experiments with adversarially attacked test data have been replicated on several state-of-the-art neural network implementations \cite{goodfellow2014explaining,papernot2017practical,behzadan2017vulnerability,huang2017adversarial}.
-This phenomenon has also resulted in new \textit{adversarial defenses} being proposed to counter the attacks.
-Such empirical observations have been systematically reviewed in \cite{akhtar2018threat,qiu2019review}.

-But on the other hand the case of ``data poisoning" or {\it adversarially attacked training data} \cite{wang2018data}, \cite{zhang2019online}, \cite{koh2018stronger}, \cite{schwarzschild2021just} has received much less attention from theoreticians - and in this work we take some steps towards bridging that gap.
+In the last few years, experiments with adversarially attacked test data have been replicated on several state-of-the-art neural network implementations \citep{goodfellow2014explaining,papernot2017practical,behzadan2017vulnerability,huang2017adversarial}.
+This phenomenon has also resulted in new adversarial defenses being proposed to counter the attacks.
+Such empirical observations have been systematically reviewed in \citet{akhtar2018threat,qiu2019review}.
+On the other hand, the case of data-poisoning or adversarially attacked training data \citep{wang2018data, zhang2019online, koh2018stronger, schwarzschild2021just} has received much less attention from theoreticians - and in this work, we take some steps towards bridging that gap.